Contact RRSC Council Members

 He currently serves as a member of the Tennessee Air Pollution Control Board, is co-chair of the Air Quality sub-committee for the Tennessee Chamber of Commerce and Industry and is vice-president of the Tennessee Paper Council.
 He is also an active member of the Tennessee Valley Industrial Committee.

-In local activities, he is a member of the Henderson County Solid Waste Committee, member of the Henderson County Chamber of Commerce Board of Directors and is Alderman and Vice-Mayor of the Town of Sardis.
+In local activities, he is a member of the Henderson County Solid Waste Committee, a member of the Henderson County Chamber of Commerce Board of Directors, and is Alderman and Vice-Mayor of the Town of Sardis.
 In his role as vice-mayor, he serves as manager and certified operator for the Town’s water and wastewater system.

 Kim Klinker

-Prior to taking over the operations of Hornsby Hollow Campground, she worked as an independent consultant for Professional Bank Services providing analysis and audit to banks located in eastern Tennessee.
+Prior to taking over the operations of Hornsby Hollow Campground, she worked as an independent consultant for Professional Bank Services, providing analysis and audit to banks located in eastern Tennessee.

 Whitney Lipscomb